pokt-network/poktroll/docusaurus/docs/operate/quickstart/validator_cheatsheet.md

 :::tip

-If you're interested in understanding everything, or having full control of every step, check out the [Validator Walkthrough](../run_a_node/validator_walkthrough.md).
+If you're interested in understanding everything validator related, or having full control of every step, check out the [Validator Walkthrough](../run_a_node/validator_walkthrough.md).

 :::